gildor2/UEViewer/README.md

 License
 -------
 The code is not covered with any existing license yet, however I'm thinking about adding BSD 3-clause license.
-I just probably need help from some people who knows about that more than I.
+I just probably need help from some people who knows about that more than I (and I don't like the idea of adding license boilerplate into all source code files).